kubernetes/website/content/en/docs/concepts/cluster-administration/flow-control.md

 back-off, and other clients that also work this way.

 {{< caution >}}
-Requests classified as "long-running" — primarily watches — are not subject to the API Priority and Fairness filter.
+Some requests classified as "long-running" — such as remote command execution or log tailing — are not subject to the API Priority and Fairness filter.
 This is also true for the `--max-requests-inflight` flag without the API Priority and Fairness feature enabled.
+WATCH requests are considered long-running if API Priority and Fairness is disabled, NOT long-running if it enabled.
 {{< /caution >}}

 <!-- body -->